HighLight: Efficient and Flexible DNN Acceleration with Hierarchical Structured Sparsity: Experimental Results

 \subsubsection{Evaluation Frameworks}

 \textbf{Accelerator Modeling:} we use the Sparseloop-Accelergy infrastructure~\cite{micro-2022-sparseloop, accelergy-iccad} to model the accelerators.
 Sparseloop captures each accelerator's cycle counts and component runtime activities.
 We added a new density model to Sparseloop to capture the characteristics of HSS.
-To characterize energy and area costs, we built Accelergy estimation plug-ins for various components: (1) datapath components (\eg, adders and SAF control): synthesized RTL with a 65nm PDK; (2) small SRAMs: 65nm SRAM compiler; (3) for large SRAMs not supported by our compiler: CACTI~\cite{cacti}.